Minot, North Dakota: History

 The 2011 Souris River flood caused extensive damage throughout the Souris River Valley.
 On June 21, 2011, KXMC-TV reported that a flood of historic proportions was imminent in the valley, largely due to large dam releases upstream.
 Around 12,000 people were evacuated.
 On June 26, flooding exceeded previous records when the river crested at 1561.7 ft above sea level, 3 ft above the previous record set in 1881.
 It is estimated that 20% of Minot sustained damage from the flood; this figure includes over 4,100 homes that were in some way affected, 2,376 extensively damaged, and 805 damaged beyond repair.
 Burlington was also severely damaged during this time.

 Geography

 According to the United States Census Bureau, the city has an area of 27.734 sqmi, of which 27.701 sqmi is land and 0.033 sqmi is water.
+Minot is on the Drift Prairie of northwestern North Dakota, about 110 mi north of Bismarck.
+The Mouse River, or Souris River, runs through the city from west to east.
+Minot is almost entirely land; the Mouse River, its oxbow lakes, and a few creeks take up just 0.14% of the city's area.